 Just by virtue of our training and backgrounds, people will have different focuses.
 Healthcare professionals learn about illnesses through symptoms and impairments, and ways to work with this.
 This means that on some level, it is the the symptoms, impairments and disabilities that are looked for.
 Artists are not provided a background on people’s impairments, and therefore do not always spot them!
 This means they are very solution-focussed, look for what can be done, and do not see the disabilities like clinical staff might.

 Finally – I am having a brilliant and nourishing time and this blog is about to get busy!
-I am already behind as the week before I came to Finland I was very busy preparing and I attended an Arts in Health Away Day in London, which is a post in itself.
-I have a full programme of events and will be recording much of them here, as well using the time away from home to populate my new blog with additional related articles – both original and signposting to other useful articles.
+The week before I came to Finland I attended an Arts in Health Away Day in London, which is a post in itself.
+I have a full programme of events and will be recording some of them here, as well using the time away from home to populate this new blog with additional related articles – both original and signposting to other useful articles.

 Thank you for your interest!